 TXPWRref = 25 dBm for an AP with the Highest NSS Supported M1 subfield in the Tx Rx HE MCS Support field of its HE Capabilities element field equal to or greater than 2.

-OBSS_PDmin_default = 82 dBm and OBSS_PDmax_default = 62 dBm.

 TXPWR is the STA transmission power in dBm at the antenna connector.

 NOTE—considering the antenna connector definition section 3.1.

-A STA can select an OBSS_PDlevel during its operation under SR mode.
-This level can be dynamically adjusted or can be static.

-If a STA chooses a specific OBSS_PDlevel during its operation under SR mode, the maximum transmit power is defined in Equation (27-1).

-If a STA regards an inter-BSS PPDU as not having been received at all using a specific OBSS_PDlevel, the STA’s power as measured at the output of the antenna connector, shall be equal or lower than the TXPWRmax, calculated with this specific OBSS_PDlevel with Equation (27-1), for the transmissions of any PPDU (including UL TB PPDU) until the end of the TXOP that the STA gains once its backoff reaches zero.
-The STA may increase the OBSS_PDlevel during the backoff procedure, its maximum transmit power being adjusted as defined above.
-The minimum OBSS_PDlevel used by the STA shall be above the received signal strength of the inter-BSS PPDU, which means that the maximum TXPWRmax shall be calculated with OBSS_PDlevel equal to the received signal strength of the inter-BSS PPDU, with Equation (27-1).
+(#5494)

 An AP may define SRG OBSS PD MIN Offset and SRG OBSS PD MAX Offset values that are used by its associated STAs and by the AP to derive an SRG OBSS_PD level for determining reception behaviour for inter-BSS PPDUs that are determined to be SRG PPDUs.
 An AP may define a NON SRG OBSS PD MAX Offset value that is used by its associated STAs and by the AP to derive a NON SRG OBSS_PD level for determining reception behaviour for inter-BSS PPDUs that are not determined to be SRG PPDUs.
 The values of SRG OBSS PD MIN Offset, SRG OBSS PD MAX Offset and NON SRG OBSS PD MAX Offset are transmitted to associated STAs within the Spatial Reuse Parameter Set element.

-An AP transmitting a Spatial Reuse Parameter Set element shall respect the following constraints:
+An AP transmitting a Spatial Reuse Parameter Set element shall respect the following constraints: (#5205. #8073)

-OBSS_PDmin_default <= -82 + SRG OBSS PD MIN Offset dBm <= -62dBm
+-82dBm <= -82 + SRG OBSS PD MIN Offset dBm <= -62dBm

 SRG OBSS PD MIN Offset <= SRG OBSS PD MAX Offset